SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 <div>
   <p>
     If a string takes the above automaton to state 3, we should reduce using the production \(expr \rightarrow \underline{number} \underline{+} \underline{number}\).
 How can we check whether we have correctly reduced to the head of the production?
 We can construct a new automaton for the head.
+To make that more convenient,
-To aid that, we augment our grammar by introducing a new production and a new start symbol.
+    we augment our grammar with a new production and a new start symbol.
   </p>
 </div>